This post contains affiliate links. Please read my disclosure policy to learn more.

 Step 6: Using oven mitts, carefully remove the ziti from the oven.

-If you are using an instant-read thermometer, test the internal temperature of your reheated baked ziti about 30 to 45 minutes after it has been in the oven.
-Continue to do so reheat until the internal thermometer reached 165° F.
+Keep in mind that if you are using an instant-read thermometer, test the internal temperature of your reheated baked ziti about 30 to 45 minutes after it has been in the oven.
+Continue to do so reheat until the internal thermometer reached 165° F (74°C).

 When temping your dish, do it quickly and remember every time you open your oven door, the temperature drops and it will take longer to finish cooking.